 Danilatos held the position of Senior Research Scientist at CSIRO (1983-1986).
 Prior to that, he was Project Scientist (1980-1983) and Professional Officer (1978-1979) at the UNSW.
 He has served as member of the Scientific Advisory Board of the journal Scanning (1983-1988) and has been a member of the Royal Microscopical Society (1979-1994), a member of the Microscopical Society of America (1986-1993) and a member of the Australian Society of Electron Microscopy (1979-2008).

-He is the senior author on over sixty publications in international refereed journals including three major chapters on ESEM and has obtained ten patents on various aspects of ESEM.
+He is the senior author on over seventy publications in international refereed journals including three major chapters on ESEM and has obtained over ten patents on various aspects of ESEM technology.

-He received the Ernst Abbe Memorial Award by the New York Microscopical Society in 2003 and has been selected by Marquis in Who's Who in the World and Who's Who in Science and Engineering.
+He received the Ernst Abbe Memorial Award by the New York Microscopical Society in 2003.

 DYNAMIC MECHANICAL PROPERTIES OF KERATIN FIBRES

 The complex modulus of single keratin fibres has been studied at various extensions or times as well as at different relative humidities, temperatures and frequencies.
 Two parameters of the complex modulus were measured, namely, the dynamic modulus and the loss angle.

 To carry out measurements for the above studies, a dynamic mechanical tester was designed and constructed.
 By using a piezo-electric element, the apparatus allows for measurements to be taken in the frequency range 6 Hz to 1500 Hz, while with an environment conditioning chamber the full range of relative humidities and the range of -100 to +50 0C for temperatures can be covered.
 Fine fibre samples can be extended in the apparatus and tested at each extension.
 Considerable precautions were taken in the apparatus to reduce noise because of the small values of the signals detected.